deep-bi/nifi-loadbalancer/README.md

 flow files whose attributes hash to the same value will be sent to the same destination provided said destination still responds to health checks.
 This strategy is effective in situations when session "stickiness" is required, e.g. sending all HTTP requests from a particular user to the same webserver backend

+#### Building NAR file

+In repository root directory run `mvn clean package`.
+The NAR file will be located under:
+`nifi-LoadBalancer-nar/target/nifi-LoadBalancer-nar-1.0.nar`.
+Note that version `1.0` can change in the future.

+Important notes:

+- `SNAPSHOT` in version number is not allowed as the enforcer plugin does not allow the builds of `SNAPSHOT` code into NAR
+- `groovy-eclipse-batch` in `pom.xml` must be provided explicitly, as required version HTTP address returns 403 forbidden
+- Use `JDK 1.8` for builds

 #### Qucikstart Video Demo